Let's give Reality a great big hug!

-Your conscious awareness is the part of your brain that monitors your body and the environment.
+Conscious awareness is the part of your brain that monitors your body and the environment.
 For instance you might become aware of a sudden movement over by that tree.
-Your brain receives and processes the information and your level of attention increases or decreases.
+Your brain receives and processes the information using it's logical and associative matrices and increases or decreases your level of attention.

 If it's your cat over by the tree your attention will likely increase.
 The words Pretty Kitty and warm feelings flow into your awareness and you walk over and pick her up.

-Where did the words Pretty Kitty and the warm feelings come from?
-And how did you coordinate all those muscles, tendons, and neural firings necessary to walk over and pick up your cat?
+Where did the shift to increased awareness, the words Pretty Kitty and the warm feelings come from?
+And how did you coordinate all those muscles, tendons, and neural firings necessary to walk over and pick her up?
 I'm pretty sure you will find that all that processing was done outside your conscious awareness.
-You become aware of the result of that processing.
+The result of the processing flowed into your conscious awareness.

 So then, what is conscious awareness good for?
 The rest of your mind depends upon the real time feedback provided by your conscious awareness to effectively evaluate and coordinate your activities on planet earth.

 Conscious awareness also appears to serve as a reinforcer.
-For instance as you lie in bed before going to sleep your mind often flows some of the events of the day into your awareness.
-A reasonable hypothesis is that becoming consciously aware of them flows them back to the rest of your mind strengthened---raising them higher in your mind's logical, associative matrices.
+For instance as you lie in bed before going to sleep your mind might flow some of the events of the day into your awareness.
+A reasonable hypothesis is that becoming consciously aware of them flows them back to the rest of your mind strengthened---raising them higher in your mind's logical and associative matrices.

-I have noticed that some people feel very uncomfortable, and even get upset, by the thought that they do not control what flows into their conscious awareness.
+I have noticed that some people feel very uncomfortable, and even upset, by the thought that they do not control the flow into their conscious awareness.
 Usually to them, that means they no longer control their lives.

 The part of your mind that flows into your conscious awareness is you, not some alien controlling your life.
 Since birth, you have worked hard filling your mind with an enormous amount of memories, associations, words, belief systems, etc.